-- 1. render large dataset with MapTiler Pro from several input files and produce large MBTiles (with JPEG or PNG tiles internally): large.mbtiles - 2. if you want to update one of the previously rendered input files in the existing dataset render just this file into MBTiles with the PNG32 format and zoom-levels on which you want it to appear in the large dataset.
-Save the new small MBTiles with just one file to patch.mbtiles merge_mbtiles large.mbtiles patch.mbtiles
+- 1. render a large dataset with MapTiler Engine from several input files and produce large MBTiles (with JPEG or PNG tiles internally): large.mbtiles - if you want to update one of the previously rendered input files in the existing dataset render just this file into MBTiles - with the PNG32 format and zoom-levels on which you want it to appear in the large dataset.
+Save the new small MBTiles with just one file to patch.mbtiles merge\mbtiles large.mbtiles patch.mbtiles

 Existing tiles available in both large.mbtiles and the patch.mbtiles are going to be merged.
-On same zoomlevels, patch.mbtiles will replace the original large.mbtiles - so the large.mbtiles will be updated in-place.
+On same zoom levels, patch.mbtiles will replace the original large.mbtiles - so the large.mbtiles will be updated in-place.

-Futher options:
+Further options:

-- -P n Set limit on defined number of cores. - -no_sparse Fills the empty space between separate maps (if there is some) with empty tiles in background colour.
+-P n Set limit on the defined number of cores.

+- -no\sparse Fills the empty space between separate maps (if there is some) with empty tiles in a background color.
 This option can take longer to render, if there are huge areas between maps, as these have to be created.
 In case the maps overlap each other, there is no extra action involved.
-Default behaviour without this option does not fill the empty space between separate maps. - -reencode This option is useful, when the 2 merged maps have different format (e.g. jpeg and png).
+Default behavior without this option does not fill the empty space between separate maps. - -reencode This option is useful when the 2 merged maps have a different format (e.g. jpeg and png).
 By default, the result is a hybrid format (combination of both of them).
 If reencode option is used, the chosen file is encoded to the actual format (which can slow down the process).